From the Hilbert College Wellness Center

 There is always something “going around” as soon as people get back to school.
 Hilbert campus is no exception.
 To avoid becoming sick, please review the following procedure for washing your hands.

 Did you know washing your hands is the best proven way to reduce the spread of illness?
 Wash your hands before and after touching food, after using the bathroom, after contact with another person (such as shaking hands), and after they are soiled.
-You can also wash your hands as soon as you walk in the door of your dorm room or home, to keep your roommate or family from catching anything you drag in with you.
+You can also wash your hands as soon as you walk in the door of your residence, to keep your roommate or family from catching anything you drag in with you.
 Hands can become “soiled” even if they do not appear that way.
 Some ways this can happen are by touching your face, touching common surfaces that may contain microorganisms, or from poor hygiene.

 Not everyone knows the proper technique for washing hands.
 Here it is:

 - Ready a paper towel before you turn on the water.

 - Using tepid or warm (not hot) water, wet your hands and then lather up with soap, while the water runs.
 (Antimicrobial soap is not necessary; any hand soap will do.)

 - Lather and rub your hands together for at least 20 seconds (long enough to sing the Happy Birthday song twice).

 - Make certain to wash under your nails, between your fingers, the backs of your hands, and even your wrists.
 Rinse these areas well.